danielholmstrom/flask-alchemyview/README.rst

 JSON responses, but extending it to support HTML generation should not be a problem, it's just not very interesting for me to do that.

-*NOTE!!!* The AlchemyView only supports models with single preimary keys, composite keys are currently not supported because I cannot descide how to handle them in the URL.
+*NOTE!!!* The AlchemyView only supports models with single primary keys, composite keys are currently not supported because I cannot descide how to handle them in the URL.